 In late 2013 we returned from a six month assignment with VSA.
 Once more assisting with furniture design and production, but this time in a Bamboo Centre near Dili in Timor-Leste.
 Katy mentored at the Gembel Art Collective.

 It was fantastic experience, the people were very welcoming and generous.
 After their violent independence from Indonesia they are eager to rebuild their houses, basic infrastructure, communities, and their lives.
 The Bamboo Centre aims to provide employment through cultivating, processing, and making bamboo into plywood and then into furniture for local people.

 It was a privilege to pass on the joinery skills I’ve learnt in my venture to produce the Lillipad, a product I am proud of.

-Thank you to all Lillipad customers over the last 30 years who have invested, through their purchases, in the Lillipad’s development.
-This year we introduced a super tall model 430 mm (17 in.) a result of customers’ requests : ) The Lillipad range of products will continue to evolve with your support and feedback.
+Thank you to all Lillipad customers over the last 30 years who have invested, through their purchases and feedback, in the Lillipad’s development.

 We appreciate your interest, and look forward to hearing from you.